weareseeed/medusa-plugin-builder/README.md

 - ***MedusaProduct*** when used as an input type, you will be able to search and select a specific Product to provide to your component and consume the product data however you want from inside the component.
 - ***MedusaCategory*** when used as an input type, you will be able to search and select a specific category of products to provide to your component, as example you can fetch products from a specific category from inside your component.
+- ***MedusaProductHandle*** when used as an input type, you will be able to search and select a specific Product  Handle to provide to your component and consume the product however you want from inside the component.
+- ***MedusaCategoryHandle*** when used as an input type, you will be able to search and select a specific category  Handle to provide to your component, as example you can fetch products from a specific category Handle from inside your component.
 - ***MedusaProductList*** when used as an input type, it enables users to select multiple products to provide to your component.
 As an example you can select multiple products and display them on a grid.
 - ***MedusaCategoryList*** when used as an input type enables users to select multiple categories to provide to your component.